 - Take a Break.
 Any Break – Where feasible it’s important to utilise personal leave and annual leave as an avenue for having a break.
 Whilst everyday workers cannot always take long-term breaks, it is important to utilise the breaks that are actually available to you.

-- Speak to a Psychologist – Speaking to a professional can help you to better understand your difficulties and patterns of behaviour which can both lighten the load, but also lead to problem-solving.
+- Speak to a Psychologist – Speaking to a mental health professional can help you to better understand your difficulties and patterns of behaviour which can both lighten the load, but also lead to problem-solving.

 If you are looking to get ahead with your mental health, check out our Mental Health Hub and visit Headspace App for some helpful tips and advice on mindfulness and meditation.
 Similarly, if this article has raised any concerns you may have, please contact Lifeline for 24 hour crisis support and suicide prevention or call at 13 11 14.